-DIGITAL ARTS 100 - 3 Units Introduction to Digital Arts
+DIGITAL ARTS G100 - 3 Units Introduction to Digital Arts

 This course is an introduction to the Mac OS.
 This hands-on course will also explore an introductory use of the scanner, digital cameras, and printers as digital design tools.
 This course also introduces the student to an array of today's popular software used in the Digital Arts.
 Lecture & lab.
-Optional credit/no credit or grade.
+Optional pass/no pass or grade.
 Transferable to CSU.